Communist League (West Germany): Positions

 The theoretical core of KB's positions–and a pivotal difference vis-à-vis other "K" groups' ideologies–was the assumption of a "fascisation" of the West German state and society.
 While other Marxist–Leninist groups assumed that the growing economic crisis of capitalism would lead to a leftist politicization of the population and a revolutionary mass movement, the KB held the view that—because of Germany's historical peculiarities—the crisis would rather trigger a swing to the right and lead to a resurgence of fascism.
 This view was rebuked as "pessimistic" and "defeatist" by rivaling leftists.

 Another distinction from other Maoist organizations was that the KB conceded that the Soviet Union and its allies had a rather progressive role on a global scale (despite criticism of their domestic policies) and rejected the Chinese theory of "Soviet social imperialism".
-Thus the KB defended the existence of East Germany, while many other Maoists demanded the German reunification.
-It strongly rejected rivaling organisations' line of "fatherland defencism" against the purported "social imperialism".
-On the contrary, in 1972 the KB accused West Germany to seek domination over its European neighbours under the guise of European integration.
+Thus the KB defended the existence of East Germany, while many other Maoists demanded German reunification.
+It strongly rejected rival organisations' line of "fatherland defencism" against the purported "social imperialism".
+On the contrary, in 1972 the KB accused West Germany of seeking domination over its European neighbours under the guise of European integration.
 The KB claimed that the West German-dominated European Economic Community (EEC) was designed to antagonise Eastern European and developing countries of the Global South (which they called the "Tricont") as well as rivalry with the United States.
 KB's claim of the "particular level of aggressiveness" of West German imperialism was a significant determiner of KB's fascisation theory.

 After an intensive discussion of China's foreign policy, the KB renounced its former ideological reference model.
 Moreover, the group criticised the internal developments in China after Mao's death as a "right-wing coup".

 Schisms and decline

 Over the 1980s differences within the shrinking group became manifest, first concerning the Arab–Israeli conflict.
-The Anti-Zionism of large portions of the radical left, including parts of the KB, that even compared Israel's policies with those of the Nazis (AK once headlined: "Final Solution to the Palestinian Question", alluding to the Nazi term of Final Solution to the Jewish Question) was opposed by some, particularly by Jewish KB members.
+The Anti-Zionism of large portions of the radical left, including parts of the KB, that even compared Israel's policies with those of the Nazis (AK once headlined: "Final Solution to the Palestinian Question", alluding to the Nazi terminology of the Final Solution to the Jewish Question) was opposed by some, particularly by Jewish KB members.
 KB's Frankfurt chapter was especially vocal in this position, warning of subtextual antisemitism within the left.

 After the 1989 Peaceful Revolution in East Germany and in view of the looming German reunification, the differences within the KB turned out to be irreconcilable.
 The majority of KB concluded that given the inevitability of German reunification, it should focus on the social question arising from the restoration of capitalism in East Germany, and sought collaboration with the East German Party of Democratic Socialism (PDS).
 The minority, on the other hand, went for fundamental opposition against the restoration of the German nation state, participated in the "Radical Left Alliance", and supported the "Germany Never Again" demonstration in Frankfurt in May 1990.
 This minority formed the Gruppe K publishing the anti-German Bahamas magazine.